 Parents are encouraged to call the teachers at school if they have any questions or concerns.
 If there is a matter you would like to discuss with your child's teacher, please call the school and leave a message for the teacher and she/he will return your call when available.
-Email is also a good form of communication.
+Email is the best form of communication.
 Please do not text your child(ren)'s teachers.

-Dismissal or arrival time is not a good time to talk to teachers.
+Dismissal or arrival time is not a good time for conversations.
+Parents are asked to remain in their cars for safety concerns and to keep the line moving.

 We encourage ongoing Parent-Teacher communication throughout the year.
 Parent-Teacher conferences occur annually and provide an excellent opportunity for families to engage with their child's teacher and be informed about their child's performance.
-We encourage parents at Parent-Teacher conference time or any time throughout the year, as needed.
 Parents should call the front office or email the child's teacher to set up a conference.

-In order to support our children's learning and development, it is Addlestone's policy to require that students whose parents are separated, divorced or no longer living under the same roof attend our Parent-Teacher conferences together.
+To support our children's learning and development, it is Addlestone's policy to require that students whose parents are separated, divorced, or no longer living under the same roof attend our Parent-Teacher conferences together.
 We do follow the directions of any legal custodial agreement.

-Step-parents with a direct responsibility for the welfare of a child are welcome to attend the conferences, as they may be required to follow through on the recommendations of the teacher.
-The involvement of stepparents must be made with the agreement of both parents.
+Stepparents with a direct responsibility for the welfare of a child are welcome to attend the conferences, as they may be required to follow through on the recommendations of the teacher.
+The involvement of step- parents must be made with the agreement of both parents.